tappoz/TalkingMaps_docs/developing.rst

 To do list
 -----------

-1. on create map >> select an existing map i.e. clone parameters (same fx)

-2. iframe x qgisweb
+1. iframe x qgisweb

-3. write maps to db
+2. write maps to db

-4. add story_id in the url
+3. add story_id in the url

-5. read maps and contents from db (4 rendering)
+4. read maps and contents from db (4 rendering)

 * …